Tests and Procedures

 Having a biopsy with use of the endoscope is interesting.
 You feel a pull, but not much else.

 I have blood tests every few months, sometimes more.
-It can be can be uncomfortable if the nurse or phlebotomist is less experienced.
+It can be uncomfortable if the nurse or phlebotomist is less experienced.
 Drink lots of water the night before and doing some type of exercise to strengthen the cardiovascular system does help.
 I have come away with 1 poke and sometimes 9 pokes.
 It just depends.

 Blood tests usually involve taking some blood from your arm and can identify the levels of a number of proteins known as ‘tumour markers’.
 Tumour markers are produced by the body in response to trauma within the body cavity.
 However, these tumour markers can be misleading.
 For example, the levels can be elevated for quite unrelated reasons such as pregnancy or infection.
 It can be useful to look at the trend of the markers, over time.